cosmos/sdk-tutorials/academy/xl-run-prod/4-network.md

 If you change parameters in this file, you are not going to affect the ability of the network to reach consensus on blocks.
 Parameters that are necessary for consensus are all in the genesis file.

-[Parameters in `config.toml`](https://docs.tendermint.com/master/nodes/configuration.html) can be divided into two broad categories:
+[Parameters in `config.toml`](https://docs.tendermint.com/v0.34/tendermint-core/configuration.html) can be divided into two broad categories:

 1. Network scoped.
 By changing them you change the posture of your node at the risk of disrupting the ability of other nodes to communicate with yours.
-Examples include `max_num_inbound_peers` (up to v0.34), `max_connections` (from v0.35), and `handshake_timeout`.
+Examples include `max_num_inbound_peers, and `handshake_timeout`.
 2. Single node scoped.
 Which only matter to your node.
 Examples include `db_backend` and `log_level`.

 Among the network-scoped ones, a number of them, such as `timeout_prevote` and `timeout_precommit_delta`, deal with the intricacies of BFT.
 If you want to tweak them away from their defaults, you can search for more information.
 [Here](https://forum.cosmos.network/t/consensus-timeouts-explained/1421) is as good a start as another.